Overfunctioning Trauma Response: The Hidden Burnout

 Infographic explaining the overfunctioning trauma response: a survival strategy rooted in trauma where a person habitually takes on too much to feel safe or in control.
 Linked to nervous system dysregulation, functional freeze, and somatic overload.

-When you grew up in chaos, neglect, or unpredictability, you may have discovered early on that being helpful, responsible, or even perfect made things a little more manageable.
+When you grew up in chaos, neglect, or unpredictability as a child, you may have discovered early on that taking on certain family roles—like being the responsible one, the helper, or even the parentified child—made things a little more manageable within your family.
 You figured out, maybe without even realizing it, that if you took on more than your share, you could avoid punishment, stay needed, or feel a sense of control.

-That’s what we mean when we say survival strategy: it's not a conscious choice.
+That’s what we mean when we say survival strategy: it’s not a conscious choice.
+These strategies are often shaped by the family roles and functions you adopted in your family system, not just individual decisions.
 It’s the way your nervous system adapted to protect you in an environment that didn’t feel safe.

 The overfunctioning trauma response happens when those old patterns are still running the show, even though your life has changed.
 You keep doing, fixing, managing, not because you want to, but because not doing feels unfamiliar.